funalab/CULPICO/README.md

         % python src/test.py --inference-cell mcf7
         ```

-    The processing time of above example will be about hoge sec on GPU (NVIDIA V100).
+    The processing time of above example will be about 30 sec on GPU (NVIDIA V100).
-    In this script, the input images are hard coded to be `images/example_input/Phase_Input.tif`,
+    In this script, representative input image is stored in `images/example_input/Phase_Input.tif`,
     the expected output of this segmentation is stored in `images/example_output/Predict_Output.tif`, and
     the ground truth of the segmentations is stored in `images/example_output/Mask_Output.tif`.